mlrun/mlrun/docs/model-monitoring/index.md

 Projects are used to group functions that use the same model monitoring application.
 You first need to create a project for aspecific application.
 Then you disable the default app, enable your customer app, and create and run the functions.

 The basic flow for classic ML and other models is the same, but the apps and the infer requests are different.
-See {ref}`model-monitoring`.

 ## Multi-port predictions